TheKoola/eosstracker/doc/EOSS-Bare-Metal-Install-Part1.md

 and will match these instructions.

 Log in as root and add the [EOSS Personal Package Archive](https://launchpad.net/~eoss).
-This will allow for easy updated of the `eosstracker` software as they are released.
+This will allow for easy updates of the `eosstracker` software as they are released.

 `root@tracker:~# add-apt-repository ppa:eoss/ppa`